 The need to physically defend oneself from far-right bullying is put into perspective here.

 – ‘All of a sudden EDL Members Think They’re Animal Rights Activists’

 In similar vein to the ‘Evolution of the Bigot’ poem, I talk about how fascists often attempt to make out that they’re the “good guys” or “saviours”, when they’re anything but.
-The contradictory nature of their rhetoric is questioned in the mock-serious form.
+The contradictory nature is questioned in mock-serious form.

 – ‘“Ireland Shall Never be Separated from the Crown of England”’

 A poem about sectarianism, and the conflict that is still going on in Northern Ireland as a result of its troubled past.

 As I touched upon earlier, some modern fascist groups aren’t quite so “clear cut” as others are/used to be, and anti-fascists must be willing to use a variety of tactics in order to combat these.
 Fascists often try and play the victim; so as they attempt to change and become more “family-friendly” in the public eye, we should be open to new ideas of dealing with them.

 – ‘Wake Up’